Leonardo da Vinci is one of Italy’s most ingenious minds, and many museums are dedicated to the painter, sculptor, engineer, and scientist.

 From the subway station, the Museum Leonardo da Vinci Experience is 1.1 km (.7 mile) away, and you can walk the distance in around 15 minutes.

-It would be best if you got down at Traspontina-Conciliazione, less than 200 meters (650 feet) from the museum.
+It would be best to got down at LGT SASSIA/S. Spirito (H), which is less than 400 meters (1312 feet) from the museum.

 da Vinci Experience hours